 I wonder.
 What if I had known how to properly release her sooner?
 What if she had told me her secret when I freed her from the moonstone?
 Would things transpire the way they did in the past days?
 Now that I know how to free Vennela, I see now that what I feel about her doesn't change anything.
 Even if she weren't the queen, I'd still want to be with her.

 I wonder what I should do to the fishbowl since it'll be vacated soon?
 Maybe I should buy a goldfish and put the bowl to good use.

 "This is really it," I say to no one, though that's not completely true.
 I look at the fishbowl, expecting her to speak to me the same way she did at Ms. Hatlestad's house.
 I don't think she's up for it.
-I think she's just surprised as me.
+I think she's just as surprised as me.

 I can hardly wait.
 I glance over my shoulder, squinting at my alarm clock.
 8:45 p.m.
 Why does it feel like it's later?

 I spoke to Mom on Skype two hours ago.
 She asked me about that girl I mentioned in my speech.
 Hey, I didn't mean to get all lovestruck in my speech.
 I was just...
 I don't know.
 I finally had to tell her that I met someone after the thing with Luna didn't work out.
 When should I tell her Vennela is Luna?
 She probably wouldn't understand.
 No one would.
 Anyways, I told her about my mystery girl and she's all excited.
 Any mother would be happy to hear her son's got himself a girl, but how many mothers find out their sons have moon fairies as girlfriends?
 At the moment, I'm the only one.